 WHAT WILL YOU DOWNLOAD?

-The download contains fifty-eight (58) minutes of systematic instruction in MP3 sound files.
+The download to Learn a Chicago Accent contains fifty-eight (58) minutes of systematic instruction in MP3 sound files.
 You’ll also get a printable PDF of the instruction manual.
 It contains summaries of the audio lessons and full transcripts of the drill words, phrases, and passages.

 WHAT WILL YOU LEARN?

 You will begin by learning the general Chicago accent.
 You’ll then go on to explore several varieties and intensities of the speech pattern.
 This accent is also very similar to speech patterns heard in Detroit, Buffalo, and other Great Lakes regions.
 Here’s a brief summary of the training.

 - Lesson 1 teaches you the resonance or voice placement of the Chicago accent.
 In other words, it shows you how to move and shape your mouth to create the accent’s sound focus.